News

 TW: Abuse, kidnapping

 However, the need for assistance did not stop the second the family was reunited.
-In fact, our client and her children will need the MFJC more than ever as they transition away from their abusive environments and adjust to a new phase of life.
+In fact, Elena and her children will need the MFJC more than ever as they transition away from their abusive environments and adjust to a new phase of life.
 The counseling services, legal advisement, and other forms of support offered by the MFJC will be an integral part of their healing.